So you have done a DNA test and you would like to know what all of this genetic information means.

 There are a couple of options if you would like to purchase the SelfDecode genetic reports, along with their DNA kit.

 Your SelfDecode account will also include access to the lab test analyzer tool, enabling you to upload your personal lab results for analysis.

-For most people all of this additional information is not necessary, but if you like to take a deep dive into the science then having a lifetime SelfDecode account is good value.
+If you like to take a deep dive into the science then having a lifetime SelfDecode account is good value.

 - 1If you have already done a DNA test and would like to schedule a SelfDecode Genetic consultation you can do that HERE.

 - 2Once you have scheduled your consultation you will need to send your raw data to upload so I can upload to my SelfDecode account.

 - 3If you are yet to do a genetic test then we can organize a SelfDecode test, the best option is to order a test from SelfDecode.